Bud-Macaulay/mc-frontend/README.md

     - Tailwind aims to have all styling inline via pre-existing classes.
 Some of our sections are inconsistant (I will try add a globalised styling to these.)

-  - bootstrap-icons &rarr; lucide astro `npm install lucide-astro`
-    - Should be lighter as these are SVGs optimised for the web

 # Astro quickstart

 Created with